 If you struggle with back pain, this position is another good option.
 The key here is to place a pillow between your knees so that the higher leg doesn’t pull your spine out of alignment or put stress on your hips.
 Keep your legs slightly bent at the same angle to keep pressure off the lower part of your spine.
 This position is great both for back and hip pain.

 Sleeping on Your Stomach With a Pillow Under Your Stomach and Head

 While this last position might not be among the best sleeping positions for your neck, it will certainly provide you with better comfort for back pain.
 Here, you need to place a thin pillow under your stomach and head, while keeping your arms and legs stretched out.
 Simply lie on top of the pillow, and allow gravity to do its thing.

 Sleep is essential both for your physical and mental health.
 It helps you relax, deal with stress, and prepare for the day to come.
 However, if you suffer from lower back pain, you may need to change the way you sleep.

 Not only can bad sleeping habits make you more prone to back pain, but they can also worsen your overall condition.
-If you are ready to improve, or even get rid of, lower back pain and other issues that might be affecting your quality of life (like snoring), then we suggest trying out at least one of the above positions.
+If you are ready to improve, or even get rid of, lower back pain and other issues that might be affecting your quality of life (like snoring), then we suggest trying these suggestions from this list of the best sleeping positions for lower back pain.
 You may discover that one of them will make all the difference!